wismna/HackPi/readme.md

 Then, install the bridge-utils package:
 `sudo apt-get install bridge-utils`
+Also, make sure that the umap folder is present in <i>/home/pi</i>.

+To make OS fingerprinting work, you will need to copy <i>umap/dwc2.ko</i> to <b>/lib/modules/4.4.38+/kernel/drivers/usb/dwc2</b> and replace the existing file.
+For more security, make a backup of the original file before doing so.

 <h3>Create an ethernet gadget</h3>

 This was the most irritating part of all.
 The really simple way to do this on the Pi is to follow <a href="https://learn.adafruit.com/turning-your-raspberry-pi-zero-into-a-usb-gadget/ethernet-gadget">this guide</a> and use <b>g_ether</b> kernel module.
 However, this is the old way of doing it and it would definitely not work at all on Windows.
 During all my test, the gadget was systematically recognized as a COM3 device.
 I couldn't even force newer versions of Windows (10) to use an Ethernet driver.
 Also, it's impossible to emulate more than one device at the same time.